owenzhang76/owenzhang76/README.md

 # **Hi there 👋**
-### I'm Owen, a business & tech student at Washington University in St. Louis

-- ⛑ I’m currently working on [Caralyst](https://caralyst.io), a healthcare startup

-- 🏗 I’m currently learning about crypto and Docker (& holding $GME 🚀)

-- 🌱 This summer, I'll be to working to gamify Google Photos

-- 👾 I'm interested in Game Dev, Venture Capital, and Social Entrepreneurship!
+### I'm Owen, I'm building Global Citizens.
+I want to nuke the archaic and exploitative global immigration industry.

+- ⛑ I was a cofounder and CTO of [Caralyst Health](https://caralyst.io), an algorithmic physician search engine.

+- 🏗 I worked on Google Maps, Google Photos, and ChromeOS, and created features that have been used over 100M times.

 <br>